 The UP 3017 comes with a great deal of color accuracy right out of the box.
 It gives the user amazing accuracy with Adobe RGB, sRGB, and DCI-P3 while being relatively affordable.

-The Cadillac of Photo Editors and Videographers
+The Cadillac Monitor for Photo Editors and Videographers

 Looking for the best?
 I highly recommend the Eizo ColorEdge series.

 Eizo ColorEdge 2" CG277-BK

 With built-in self calibration, 99% of the Adobe RGB color space, full sRGB and DCI-P3, amazing tone in the dark, and a non glare IPS panel, this Eizo monitor doesn't disappoint.
 It's price tag is high, around $2,000, but if you need one of the most color accurate monitors available, this is where you should look.

 The black levels on a monitor like the ColorEdge simply blow everything else I've tried away.
 Brightness is a max of 300 nits.
 Whether you're a digital artist or culling and editing a ton of photos, this monitor is ideal for post production.

 The design of it is great as well with an excellent stand and ergonomics and superb built-in colorimeter.
 The panel, like most professional monitors, is thick at around 3 inches and has a large bezel.
 However, this is to be expected on a monitor of this caliber.

 Overall, it's not a 4k monitor; however, because of that you're getting a cheaper price for it than you would have last year.